eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> P

+- **passion** is a big feeling of love for something.
+When you have a passion for something, you really enjoy it and think it's very important.
+If someone has a passion for music, it means they love music a lot.
+In the conversation

 - **pics** is a short form of pictures.
 When you take pics, you are using your camera or cell phone to capture images.

 - **places around here** refers to locations in the nearby vicinity or area.